EndiHariadi43/laravel-deploy-template/README.md

 ## 📦 Using as Template
 Click **Use this template** to bootstrap your repo.

+---

+👉 See [INSTALLATION.md](./INSTALLATION.md) for full setup guide.

+---

 ## 📝 License
 Apache-2.0 © 2025 Endi Hariadi